Vincent Wants to Sea: Production

 Filming for this production took place from July 28, 2009, through September 15, 2009.
 It took place in multiple areas starting in Munich, Berchtesgaden and in the Allgäu, including the municipality of Oberstdorf.
-In Mangfalltal, scenes were shot in districts of Bruckmühle.
+In Mangfalltal, scenes were shot in districts of Bruckmühl.
 Filming continued in Italy in the regions of Friuli-Venezia Giulia, Monfalcone and Trieste.
 Some scenes playing on Nebelhorn were shot in the original location as well as in the studio.
 A 360-degree shot showing the three main characters in front of a panorama of the Summit Cross was actually shot in front of a green screen.

 Director Ralf Huettner made changes to the script of Vincent Wants to Sea both during shooting as well as post-production.

 Soundtrack

 Vincent Wants to Sea includes a variety of genres of music such as; electronic, pop, indie and rock, throughout the film.
 Production includes popular American and German artists, most worked on by Stevie B-Zet and Ralf Hildenbeutel.